Health Information and Privacy (HIPAA)

 - Protects health insurance coverage for employees and their dependents that lose coverage or change jobs.
 See Portability of Health Care Coverage.

 - Was strengthened by the Patient Protection and Affordable Care Act (PPACA).
-See Pre-Existing Condition Exclusions.
+See Portability of Health Care Coverage.

-- Prohibits discrimination against workers for pre-existing conditions and genetic information.
+- Prohibits discrimination against workers based on health status and genetic information.
 See Nondiscrimination Rules.

 - Phases out annual and lifetime dollar limits on essential health benefits.
-See Benefits and Benefit Plan Changes; Future Developments.
+See Benefits and Benefit Plan Changes.

 - Establishes privacy rules designed to safeguard protected health information (PHI).
 See Medical Privacy Under HIPAA.